 Regular physical activity is essential for kids to develop strong bones, improve their coordination and movement patterns and help establish good physical activity habits that will last throughout their entire lifetime.

-Research shows that exercise also helps children performance better academically, increased levels of concentration, creativity, and memory and general brain function are all benefits of regular exercise and activity!
+Research shows that exercise also helps children perform better academically, increased levels of concentration, creativity, memory, and general brain function are all benefits of regular exercise and activity!
 So what are you kids going to be doing to stay active during the school holiday period?

 Rather than staying at home glued to the television or playing their play station, get them moving with these top 10 tips to keep your kids active and happy during the holidays!